Abdulazeez007/Day-5-Deploying-a-Windows-Server-on-Vultr-Cloud/README.md

 # Day-5-Deploying-a-Windows-Server-on-Vultr-Cloud
-# Deploying a Windows Server on Vultr Cloud

 In today’s post, I’ll guide you through the process of deploying a Windows Server on Vultr Cloud.
 We’re moving our Windows Server and Ubuntu Server out of VPC 2.0 because we want them to be publicly accessible on the internet.
 This step-by-step tutorial will show you how to deploy a Windows Server with minimal effort.